tiffanymonroe/wdi-remote-gizmo/unit_1/w01d05/morning_exercise/README.md

 3) Create a new file called `style.css`
 4) How do we connect the CSS and HTML files?
 5) How can we check to make sure that they're connected?
-4) How do I make a header change the font for the header?
+4) How do I change the font for the header?
 5) What can I do to add some margins around the paragraph about our client?
 6) How can I change the size of the picture of the cat?
 7) How can I change the color to on the link that goes to the cat's Twitter?